kentamt/ransac_cubic_equation/README.md

 # ransac_cubic_equation
-An implementation of RANSAC for cubic equation.
+An implementation of RANSAC for cubic equation with Open CV.

-It depends on OpenCV.

 ![result](./result.png "resul")